 Córdova has been published in numerous academic journals, and in 2017 received the Midwest Political Science Association’s Sophonisba Breckinridge Award for best paper on women and politics.
-She is currently working on a book project that addresses violence against women, political participation, and criminal violence.
+More recently, she received the 2020 Southern Political Science Association' Marian Irish Award for best paper on women and politics.

 She earned two master’s degrees and a PhD at Vanderbilt University, where she held a post-doctoral position as the lead researcher of the Central America Regional Security Initiative study by the Latin American Public Opinion Project.

 - 2020 Southern Political Science Association' Marian Irish Award for best paper on women and politics ("State Action to Prevent Violence against Women: How Women's Police Stations Affect Men's Attitudes toward Gendered Violence")

 - 2017 Midwest Political Science Association’s Sophonisba Breckinridge Award for best paper on women and politics ("Making Space for Women: Explaining Citizen Support for Legislative Gender Quotas in Latin America")

 New Kellogg Policy and Practice Lab Addresses Violence Against Women